-A USB to Serial adapter switchable between 3.3V and 5V with a 250mA 3.3V regulator and activity LEDs with Free ShippingDesigned by EzSBC, Ships from United States of America
+A USB to Serial adapter switchable between 3.3V and 5V with a 250mA 3.3V regulator and activity LEDs with Free ShippingDesigned by EzSBC in United States of America

 USB to Serial Adapter is a USB to Serial bridge so you can upload programs to an ESP8255 or communicate with your microcontroller's serial port through your PC's USB interface.
 The pinout is standard [ GND - CTS - Vd - TX - RX - RTS ] and will work with any Arduino clone that has this as a programming interface.